 Once you’ve chosen the brand you want to go with, you’ll have to narrow down the model that is most appealing to you.
 Are you a family man?
 Do you plan on cruising around with your two kids or wife?
 Do you have the need for speed?
 Will you be racing against your friends?
 Or are you just looking for something safe and reliable, with good speed that offers some other options for family activities?

-There are tons of different models, offering different factors and features to consider like extra seating, storage size, fuel tank size, hull type, handlebar comfort, engine size, weight of your jet ski and much more.
+There are tons of different models, offering different factors and features to consider like extra seating, storage size, fuel tank size, hull type, handlebar comfort, engine size, the weight of your jet ski and much more.
 Depending on your intended use for your new water ride, you will have to figure out what model best suits you.

 Ocean Rider: Get All The Bells And Whistles!